Composing XML output for an action in a flow

 For each node

-Using a "create" action within the For each node, you can then map to the XML content from the XML Parser so that you can create the relevant records within the required application.
+By using a create action within the For each node, you can map to the XML content from the XML Parser.
+You can then create the relevant records within the appropriate application.